LearnWhileDoing/robotics-java/robot-setup/ftc-library-docs/dcmotor.md

 # DC Motor Configuration

 This document provides a reference library for the use of DC Motors.
 To start off, be sure to get your program set up.
-Check game manual part 1 for a list of game-legal motors
+Check Game Manual part 1 for a list of game-legal motors

 First, be sure to get the necessary packages imported:
 ```java